drgvszi/Chess-Unity/readme.md

-Chess game
-Local game for friends
+Chess - Local game for friends